Special Division

-The Special Division is a division of the United States Court of Appeals for the District of Columbia Circuit.
+The Special Division was a division of the United States Court of Appeals for the District of Columbia Circuit.
 28 U.S.C. § 49 (1982 ed., Supp.
 V) (Title VI of the Ethics in Government Act).
-It consists of three circuit court judges or justices appointed by the Chief Justice of the United States.
-One of the judges must be a judge of the DC Circuit, and no two of the judges may be named to the Special Division from a particular court.
-The judges are appointed for 2-year terms, with any vacancy being filled only for the remainder of the 2-year period.
+It consisted of three circuit court judges or justices appointed by the Chief Justice of the United States.
+One of the judges must have been a judge of the DC Circuit, and no two of the judges may have been named to the Special Division from a particular court.
+The judges were appointed for 2-year terms, with any vacancy being filled only for the remainder of the 2-year period.
 Its constitutionality was upheld in Morrison v.
 Olson.
+Authority for the Court expired in 1999 under a sunset provision.

 On December 19, 1986, Lawrence Walsh was appointed Independent Counsel for Iran/Contra Matters by the Special Division.